 13. Santiago de Compostella Cathedral

 The Cathedral of Santiago de Compostela was constructed on what used to be a shrine of Saint James the Great, one of the 12 apostles of Jesus Christ.
-It’s the endpoint of the Way of St. James, a famous pilgrimage route in Europe which was established in the 9th century.
+It’s the endpoint of the Way of St. James, a famous pilgrimage route in Europe that was established in the 9th century.
 It’s, together with the city’s old town, a UNESCO World Heritage Site and considered to be one of the 12 Treasures of Spain.

 14. Ely Cathedral